Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Artush, Shutterstock

-They often have worse problems in their elderly years, when their joints start showing the wear-and-tear of age.
+Both dogs have similar health problems.
+They’re prone to structural problems since they are so large and can develop hip and elbow dysplasia.
+They often have more problems in their elderly years, when their joints start showing the wear and tear of age.

-Saint Bernards may be more prone to degenerative myelopathy, which leads to a loss of coordination.
-There is a genetic test for this.
+Saint Bernards may be more prone to degenerative myelopathy, leading to decreased coordination, but here is a genetic test for it.
 Newfoundlands should get a Cystinuria DNA test, a disease that can cause kidney and bladder stones.

 Divider 3